| GLOBALISM=AGENDA

 summer dusk everyone was out of doors cooling off after the day's heat - -

-A-Wracking Through The Wilderness."
-Across St, Helena Creek, below Hardester's house, where
+There were few mosquitoes before the Across St, Helena Creek, below Hardester's house, where

 all the flat and side hill were vineyard, Mr. Spurling, the wine maker,